AstroChem/UVHDF5/README.md

 # Installation

-Because this format may be updated in the future, the best way to maintain the current version is to clone this repository and add the scripts to your PATH.
+Because this format may be updated in the future, the best way to maintain the current version is to **clone this repository and add the scripts to your PATH**.
 In general, you will need the `h5py` python package installed on your system to read and write this format.
 Simple examples of doing this (perhaps for your own modeling scripts) are described next.
 If you would like to use the CASA measurement set and MIRIAD UVFITS export/import capabilities, please see the bottom of this document for more specific installation instructions for dependencies.

 # Simple Python reading and writing